WafeeRahman/ExploreToronto/README.md

 # Explore Toronto

 Explore Toronto is a full-stack web application designed to allow users to post and review spots around the city of Toronto.
 This project is the spiritual successor my previous project **Hang**, featuring a complete overhaul of the frontend from Bootstrap and EJS to a more modern and dynamic stack using React and Material UI.
+This site can be visited at https://exploretoronto-1.onrender.com/

 ## Features